 - 16. Licensed by the Georgia Department of Agriculture.
 Each store must have a valid Retail Food Sales Establishment License in the current owner's name and be in compliance with all state, municipal, and local sanitation standards.
 A current Health certificate must be posted in the store.
 Pharmacies and military commissaries are exempt from this requirement.
 Stores that are on the border of Georgia and another state must have a comparable food sales establishment license from that other state's Department of Agriculture.
 Note: All observed concerns with sanitation and food safety will be immediately reported to the Georgia Department of Agriculture. - 17.
 Compliance with Georgia WIC Program Policies and Procedures.
 For existing vendors, any violations found during the re-authorization process may result in denial of the application for re-authorization.
 Vendors and applicants will be required to comply with all federal and state WIC policies. - 18.
 Store Acquisition.
 Georgia WIC will not approve or continue the authorization of a store location that was sold or assigned to circumvent an unexpired sanction, claim or civil money penalty.
 Nor will Georgia WIC approve or continue the authorization of a store location that was later transferred to anyone involved in the ownership, operation, management or corporate structure (including registered agent) of location with unexpired sanctions, claims or civil money penalties. - a.
 The transfer or sale of a retail location with unexpired sanctions, claims or civil money penalties will be closely investigated before the location is authorized.
 In the event a vendor purchases or acquires a retail outlet that was in the process of being disqualified or which was disqualified from the WIC Program at the time of acquisition, the vendor's application for that outlet location shall not be considered until Georgia WIC makes a determination that the sale was a bona fide, arms-length transaction and that no one involved in the ownership, management, operation or corporate structure (including registered agents) will remain involved in the newly purchased store.
 If it is later determined that the applicant failed to abide by this provision, the vendor will be immediately terminated and subject to a claim. - b.
-Ownership transfers of an authorized location to anyone related to the ownership, management or operation2 of vendor retail outlet having unexpired sanctions, claims or civil money penalties at the time of the transfer is prohibited.
-It if is later determined that there was a failure to abide by this provision, the vendor will be immediately terminated and subject to a claim. - 19.
-Above 50% Criterion.
-All applicants, except pharmacies and military commissaries, will be assessed to determine whether they derive, or have the potential to derive, more than fifty (50)
+Ownership transfers of an authorized location to anyone related to the ownership, management or operation of vendor retail outlet having unexpired sanctions, claims or civil money penalties at the time of the transfer is prohibited.
+It if is later determined that there was a failure to abide by this provision, the vendor will be immediately terminated and subject to a claim.

-2 A person associated with the ownership, management or operation of the applicant/vendor entity, includes owners, officers, partners and, stockholders, registered agents, the immediate family of owners, officers, or partners.
+&lt;sup>2 A person associated with the ownership, management or operation of the applicant/vendor entity, includes owners, officers, partners and, stockholders, registered agents, the immediate family of owners, officers, or partners.
 Any facts leading the agency to suspect that an applicant or vendor has a business or close personal connection with a WIC vendor that has a history of violations will be thoroughly investigated.